sodium410/crto/1getting_started.md

 **Engagement planning**:
 Goal planning: what ability does a threat have...
-to gain physical/remote access, to gain elevated access, to move freely in network, to identify/access sensitive info, to initiate a reaction from org
+to gain physical/remote access, to gain elevated access, to move freely in network, to identify/access sensitive info, how to alert
 Rules of Engagement: authorized targets, engagement objectives, any other restrictions
 Do's: log all actions, understand your tools, be aware
 Dont's: use untested or pre-compiled tools, use unencrypted channels for C2, exfiltrate restricted data, disable security controls